veracity/veracity-documentation/sections/datafabric/iot/event-ingest-api.md

 ---
 author: Benedikte Kallåk
-description: Description of quick start section
+description: This section describes the Event Ingest Api
 ---

 # Ingest Alarms & Events to Veracity

 Data is ingested into Veracity using API.
 The api is accessible from [api-portal](https://api-portal.veracity.com/).
+Select api: Data Fabric IoT Event Ingest API

 # Subscribe to API